unitaryfund/mitiq/docs/source/guide/guide_03-executors.rst

         Returns:
             expval: expected value of the observable obs.
         """
+        if len(circ.clbits > 0:
+            raise ValueError("This executor only works on programs with no classical bits.")

         circ = copy.deepcopy(circ)
         # we need to modify the circuit to measure our observable
         # we do this by appending a rotation U